Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Related Work

 \section{Related Work}

 {\bf Deterministic Regressors.} Many earlier works in human trajectory forecasting were deterministic regression models.
-One of the earliest, the Social Forces model \cite{HelbingMolnar1995}, models humans as physical objects affected by Newtonian forces (\eg with attractors at goals and repulsors at other agents).
-Since then, many approaches have been applied to the problem of trajectory forecasting, formulating it as a time-series regression problem and applying methods like Gaussian Process Regression (GPR) \cite{RasmussenWilliams2006,WangFleetEtAl2008}, Inverse Reinforcement Learning (IRL) \cite{LeeKitani2016}, and Recurrent Neural Networks (RNN) \cite{AlahiGoelEtAl2016,MortonWheelerEtAl2017,VemulaMuellingEtAl2018} to good effect.
-However, IRL relies on a unimodal assumption of interaction outcome \cite{KoberBagnellEtAl2013,NgRussell2000}, making modeling multimodal data difficult.
-GPR falls prey to long inference times, whereas robotic use cases necessitate fast inference, \eg for frequent replanning.
-While RNNs alone cannot model multimodality, they currently outperform all previous deterministic regression models.
-As a result, they are commonly found as a core component of human trajectory models \cite{AlahiGoelEtAl2016, JainZamirEtAl2016, VemulaMuellingEtAl2018}.
+One of the earliest, the Social Forces model \cite{HelbingMolnar1995}, models humans as physical objects affected by Newtonian forces (e.g., with attractors at goals and repulsors at other agents).
+Since then, many approaches have been applied to the problem of trajectory forecasting, formulating it as a time-series regression problem and applying methods like Gaussian Process Regression (GPR) \cite{RasmussenWilliams2006,WangFleetEtAl2008}, Inverse Reinforcement Learning (IRL) \cite{LeeKitani2016}, and Recurrent Neural Networks (RNNs) \cite{AlahiGoelEtAl2016,MortonWheelerEtAl2017,VemulaMuellingEtAl2018} to good effect.
+An excellent review of such methods can be found in \cite{RudenkoPalmieriEtAl2019}.